KevinMCerqueira/KevinMCerqueira/README.md

 - Finally, you will create the App's FrontEnd with the Main Screen and the corresponding textViews to show speed and acceleration values.
 [Click Here](https://github.com/KevinMCerqueira/KevinMCerqueira/blob/main/FrontEnd%20App.png)

-Thank you
+Thank you.
-See you next project
+See you next project.